raphaelbabilonia/Filament-Consumption-Tracker/docs/user_guide.md

 -  All print jobs are displayed in the table below the entry form
 -  The date column displays dates in dd/mm/yy format for easy reading
 -  The duration column shows print times in hours and minutes (e.g., "2h 30m")
+-  Cost information is displayed for each job:
+   -  Material Cost: calculated from filament price and amount used
+   -  Electricity Cost: calculated from printer power consumption, duration, and global electricity cost setting
+   -  Total Cost: sum of material and electricity costs
 -  You can filter jobs by:
    -  Using the search box to find projects, filaments, or printers
    -  Using dropdown filters for specific printers or filament types